SEI-SEA-1-25/MERN-Deploy-Jam/README.md

 > MongoDB Atlas is a cloud hosting service provided by MongoDB.
 We will have to sign up for an account and configure our server to use MongoDB Atlas when it is deployed.

 * We will be using [Heroku](https://www.heroku.com/) once again to host our express server.
-* Our React front end will be deployed with [Netlify](https://www.netlify.com/) and will be conifugred to speak to our server on heroku.
+* Our React front end will be deployed with [Netlify](https://www.netlify.com/) and will be configured to speak to our server on heroku.

 ## Configuring the server for deployment